emotional-cities/data-share/README.md

 The cutoff date for adding datasets is the **28th of every month**.
 Datasets added until 00:01:00 CEST of the 28th will be ingested on the following month.
 You will be notified on your issue, once the datasets are available.

+### Note about Updates
+If you need to update a dataset, please also [create an issue](https://github.com/emotional-cities/data-share/issues/new?assignees=&labels=&projects=&template=update-existing-dataset.md&title=).
+Updating data, involves both uploading a dataset and deleting another.
+When you update a dataset, you should update the existing metadata record, changing only the relevant fields; at the very least, you should fill the field "updated" with the timestamp of the update.
+The easiest way to do that, is to ask for the excel spreadsheet with your metadata.

 ## Technology
 The repository is hosted on [Amazon Web Services (AWS)](https://aws.amazon.com/), using the [Simple Storage Service (S3)](https://aws.amazon.com/s3/).
 It is secured using the [AWS Identity and Access Management (IAM)](https://aws.amazon.com/iam/).